spyderdyne/ESP-MQTT-JSON-Digital-LEDs/README.md

 This is my version of the NodeMCU LED strip controller, based on bruhAutomation's [project](https://github.com/bruhautomation/ESP-MQTT-JSON-Digital-LEDs), with my modifications, including:

+- Ability to control mutliple strips at once using grouped MQTT topics
+- A fix for flickering issues with faster chipsets (FastLED interrupt issue)
+- Additional effects written

 #### Supported Features Include
 - RGB Color Selection